 - Learn from an experienced consultant.
 The case interview is a rite, and there is a lot that can be learnt.
 Practising with an experienced (ex-) consultant is the ONLY way of making sure that your preparation is on track.
 Since it can be hard or expensive, we strongly advice to get 4 or 5 sessions spread across your preparation period, so that you can make the best of the feedback.

-- Practice with your friends or even on your own.
-Important caveat: when you read a solution that is different from your solution don't panic: potentially they might be equally good.
+- Practice on your own.
+Important caveat: when you read a solution that is different from your solution don't panic.
+Potentially they might be equally good.
 Focus on structure, objective and drivers.
 Those are the important factors, not the final results.

 - Keep track of your progress: Doing a wide variety of cases in different areas you'll be able to iteratively build your own frameworks and keep track of your mistakes.

 Our programmes at My Consulting Coach aim to put you in the best position to maximize the effectiveness of your preparation without charging you a fortune.
 What makes us different from our competitors is our approach.
 We believe in enabling you to do as much as possible of the work autonomously: this is why we provide clear feedback and follow up cases that you can do with friends (or even on your own).